mikeizbicki/cmc-csci143/topic_00_unix/README.md

 *For this lab only: There will be no late penalty if you miss the due date, but please be reasonable.*

 **Pre-lab work:**

+> **NOTE:**
+> This pre-lab work is also found in the intro classes CSCI040 and CSCI046.
+> If you already completed the assignments in these classes,
+> then you do not need to redo these steps.

 1. Create a GitHub account if you do not already have one.